Site-specific theatre: Criticism

 A 2008 Guardian article titled "Site-specific theatre?
 Please be more specific" argued that the term was quickly becoming a "promotional catchword" or marketing device used to describe any show not staged in a purpose-built auditorium.
-Theatre professor, Bertie Ferdman, suggests that the term has become too broad and that the artform is at "risk of losing meaning altogether".
+Theatre professor, Bertie Ferdman, suggests that the term has become too broad and that the art form is at "risk of losing meaning altogether".